K-S-K/Pico-Timer-1/Doc/Tag/Tag-01-Project-Tepmlate.md

 ### Documentation

 Having the documentation in the project is **not obligatory**.
-However, it is beneficial to have some description for colleagues or for the developer himself to understand what and why they did when they return to the project after some time.
+However, it is beneficial to have some description for colleagues or for the developer themselves to understand what and why they did it when they return to the project after some time.

 ### Source files